Olivier Faure: Member of the National Assembly, 2012–present

-First Secretary of the Socialist Party
+First Secretary of the Socialist Party, 2018present

 In January 2018, Faure announced his candidacy for the position of First Secretary of the Socialist Party in view of the upcoming Aubervilliers Congress.
 He was the first signatory of the motion "Socialists, the path of the renaissance" and was notably supported by Martine Aubry, the mayor of Lille, and Carole Delga, the president of the region of Occitania.
 A Harris Interactive poll among PS supporters placed him in second place, far behind former minister Stéphane Le Foll, who benefited from greater publicity due to his governmental responsibilities under the Hollande presidency.
 Faure came first in the first round of the election for first secretary on 15 March 2018, receiving 48.37% of the vote against 26.45% for Stéphane Le Foll.
 The latter then withdrew from the race, making Faure the presumptive first secretary.
 Faure then won the election with 86% of the vote on 29 March.
-He was inaugurated as first secretary in the Aubrevilliers Congress on 7 April.
+He was inaugurated as first secretary in the Aubervilliers Congress on 7 April.
 On 15 April, Faure proposed new leadership for the PS' national council, with Corinne Narassiguin being duly chosen as the new national secretary for coordination and means as well as Boris Vallaud and Gabrielle Siry becoming the new spokespeople.

 Over the course of 2019, Faure was speculated to harbour ambitions for the presidency in the 2022 French presidential elections, which he denied.
 During the 2019 European Parliament election in France, several polls projected that the alliance between PS and Raphaël Glucksmann's Place Publique would receive less than 5% of the vote.
 The alliance's joint electoral list ultimately won 6.2% of the vote and six seats, including three Socialists, while the list of Benoît Hamon, who had left the PS, won 3.3%.
 Faure supported unions of the left and environmentalists, a strategy that was considered effective after the PS gained control of several large cities in the 2020 French municipal elections by joining alliances in the first and second rounds.
 During the Villeurbanne Congress in September 2021, Faure was re-elected as first secretary with 73.49% of the vote against 26.52% for Hélène Geoffroy.